OxRML/oxrml.github.io/README.md

 # oxrml.github.io
-GitHub Page for the Reasoning with Machines AI Lab.
+GitHub Page for the Reasoning with Machines Lab.